 The cheapest options in town are dorm beds and you’ll find a few hostels that offer them.
 The Old Town Youth Hostel is the best option, but it is far from great.
 You’re simply going to have to lower your expectations quite a bit when staying in Kashgar and all of Xinjiang, really.

-More expensive hotels will be a bit nicer and you can find a handful on Agoda’s Kashgar page, along with an excellent accommodation map.
+More expensive hotels will be a bit nicer and you can find a handful on Agoda’s Kashgar (Kashi) page, along with an excellent accommodation map.
 I always use their maps to scout out some locations beforehand, even when I don’t book ahead.

 Eating & Drinking